WebOrigami/docs/src/content/language/syntax.md

 =expression
 ```

-This expression will not be evaluated immediately, but only when invoked.
+This expression will not be evaluated immediately, but only later when explicitly invoked.

 For example, the [@map/values](/language/@map.html#values) built-in function can apply another function to a graph's values.
 To concisely define a function that will be evaluated in the context of each graph value, you can use a lambda: